 Additional details on eligible and ineligible expenses will be made available as part of the work package contracting process set out by the SRC.

 The ASCP provides an opportunity to all major contractors to update program pricing every six months.
-All major contractors who have been deemed eligible to participate in the program can update their program rate sheets from June 16 to June 30, 2021.
-Updated pricing will apply to work completed after July 1, 2021.
-No adjustments or additions to rates sheets will be permitted once this window has closed, until the next pricing update window in December 2021/January 2022.
+All major contractors who have been deemed eligible to participate in the program can update their program rate sheets from November 29 to December 13, 2021.
+Updated pricing will apply to work completed after January 1, 2022.
+No adjustments or additions to rates sheets will be permitted once this window has closed, until the next pricing update window in June/July 2022.
 The program reserves the right to make adjustments across all service types for inputs that are subject to unexpected inflationary pressures.
-Please review the Questions and Answers document (#100 - #104) under the Associated Documentation page for more details.
 Communications will be sent directly to licensees and service companies and will provide additional information.